gyro802b/mod-arith-grokking-llc/README.md

 - When trained long enough, the Transformer and Const Attn models appear to undergo a second phase change, post-grokking, where the LLC rises.
 Both models final LLCs were similar at approximately 115 and 117;
 - For transformer models the LLC decreased if we lowered parameter count or disabled positional encoding.
 Between similarly sized constAttn vs regular transformer, LLC variance seems low.
 - MLP was likely overtrained, and hyperparameter selection for SGLD could be improved.
 My LLC estimate on the MLP model is near 0, which is a strange result.
 (The [reference](https://github.com/timaeus-research/devinterp/blob/main/examples/grokking.ipynb) finds it is closer to 23, under more grounded training conditions).

-#### Model Structures

-3 models are trained to perform modular arithmetic: The models are specifically trained to learn the operation `(a+b) % p`, where `a,b` are inputs, and `p` is fixed (in this notebook, `p=59`)

-1. A single layer transformer with learned positional encodings and constant attention.
-Corresponds to `ModelA` in Pizza/Clock.
-2. A single layer transformer with learned positional encodings.
-Corresponds to `ModelB` in Pizza/Clock.
-3. A single layer MLP.

 #### The Local Learning Coefficient (LLC)